300. Recruitment Settings and Procedures

 - No Protected Personally Identifiable Information is recorded; and

 - The individuals whose records were reviewed are NOT contacted until after the project (and recruitment processes) have been approved by the IRB).

 Data sources that are not publicly available may be subject to additional institutional or regulatory requirements prior to access.
 Researchers are responsible for identifying and complying with all such additional requirements to use existing records for recruitment purposes.
-The IRB considers HIPAA requirements for research uses of Protected Health Information (PHI); FERPA requirements for research uses of academic records; and other requirements as applicable before approving a project.
+The IRB considers Health Insurance Portability and Accountability Act (HIPAA) requirements for research uses of Protected Health Information (PHI); Family Educational Rights and Privacy Act (FERPA) requirements for research uses of academic records; and other requirements as applicable before approving a project.